-In December 2018, Help Lesotho’s Hlotse Centre was bursting at the seams as over 150 campers flocked to the Centre to learn life-saving information, make friends and experience ‘home’ with their Help Lesotho family.
+In December 2018, Help Lesotho’s Hlotse Centre was bursting at the seams as over 150 campers flocked to the Centre to learn life-saving information, make friends and experience ‘home’ with their Help Lesotho family at Leadership Camp.

 Camp is a life-transforming experience for the children in Help Lesotho’s Child Sponsorship Program.
 Attending Camp is considered a privilege.
 Participants come to their first camp as shy, nervous and curious students and leave as knowledgeable, motivated, and confident young leaders.
 Camp inspires children to overcome challenges and make a difference in their communities.
 More than 4,000 students have participated in Camp, many attending several years in a row.
 The impact of the camp is multiplied in all those with whom campers share the information.